I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismsetvirtualfunctionbusdata.md

 ## -remarks
 <p>The PF miniport driver typically calls <b>NdisMSetVirtualFunctionBusData</b> when it handles an OID method request of  <a href="https://msdn.microsoft.com/library/windows/hardware/hh451925">OID_SRIOV_WRITE_VF_CONFIG_SPACE</a>.
-However, the driver can call this function any time after virtualization has been enabled on the network adapter through a call to <a href="https://msdn.microsoft.com/library/windows/hardware/hh451481">NdisMEnableVirtualization</a>.</p>
+However, the driver can call this function any time after virtualization has been enabled on the network adapter through a call to <a href="..\ndis\nf-ndis-ndismenablevirtualization.md">NdisMEnableVirtualization</a>.</p>

 <p>For more information about backchannel communication within the single root I/O virtualization (SR-IOV) interface, see <a href="NULL">SR-IOV PF/VF Backchannel Communication</a>.</p>

 <p>For more information about the SR-IOV interface, see 	<a href="NULL">Overview of Single Root I/O Virtualization (SR-IOV)</a>.</p>

 <p>If an independent hardware vendor (IHV) provides a virtual bus driver (VBD) as part of its SR-IOV <a href="devinst.driver_packages">driver package</a>, its miniport driver must not call <b>NdisMSetVirtualFunctionBusData</b>.
-Instead, the driver must interface with the VBD through a private communication channel, and request that the VBD call <a href="https://msdn.microsoft.com/library/windows/hardware/hh451552">SetVirtualFunctionData</a>.
-This function is exposed from the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451143">GUID_PCI_VIRTUALIZATION_INTERFACE</a> interface that is supported by the underlying PCI bus driver.</p>

-<p>The VBD that runs in the Hyper-V parent partition's management operating system can query the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451143">GUID_PCI_VIRTUALIZATION_INTERFACE</a> interface by issuing an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551687">IRP_MN_QUERY_INTERFACE</a> request to its physical device object (PDO) on the PCI bus.
-This request must be made from IRQL = PASSIVE_LEVEL.
-In this request, the driver must  set the <i>InterfaceType</i> parameter to GUID_PCI_VIRTUALIZATION_INTERFACE.</p>

-<p>The PF miniport driver typically calls <b>NdisMSetVirtualFunctionBusData</b> when it handles an OID method request of  <a href="https://msdn.microsoft.com/library/windows/hardware/hh451925">OID_SRIOV_WRITE_VF_CONFIG_SPACE</a>.
-However, the driver can call this function any time after virtualization has been enabled on the network adapter through a call to <a href="https://msdn.microsoft.com/library/windows/hardware/hh451481">NdisMEnableVirtualization</a>.</p>

-<p>For more information about backchannel communication within the single root I/O virtualization (SR-IOV) interface, see <a href="NULL">SR-IOV PF/VF Backchannel Communication</a>.</p>

-<p>For more information about the SR-IOV interface, see 	<a href="NULL">Overview of Single Root I/O Virtualization (SR-IOV)</a>.</p>

-<p>If an independent hardware vendor (IHV) provides a virtual bus driver (VBD) as part of its SR-IOV <a href="devinst.driver_packages">driver package</a>, its miniport driver must not call <b>NdisMSetVirtualFunctionBusData</b>.
-Instead, the driver must interface with the VBD through a private communication channel, and request that the VBD call <a href="https://msdn.microsoft.com/library/windows/hardware/hh451552">SetVirtualFunctionData</a>.
-This function is exposed from the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451143">GUID_PCI_VIRTUALIZATION_INTERFACE</a> interface that is supported by the underlying PCI bus driver.</p>
+Instead, the driver must interface with the VBD through a private communication channel, and request that the VBD call <a href="..\wdm\nc-wdm-set-virtual-device-data.md">SetVirtualFunctionData</a>.
+This function is exposed from the <a href="kernel.guid_pci_virtualization_interface">GUID_PCI_VIRTUALIZATION_INTERFACE</a> interface that is supported by the underlying PCI bus driver.</p>

-<p>The VBD that runs in the Hyper-V parent partition's management operating system can query the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451143">GUID_PCI_VIRTUALIZATION_INTERFACE</a> interface by issuing an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551687">IRP_MN_QUERY_INTERFACE</a> request to its physical device object (PDO) on the PCI bus.
+<p>The VBD that runs in the Hyper-V parent partition's management operating system can query the <a href="kernel.guid_pci_virtualization_interface">GUID_PCI_VIRTUALIZATION_INTERFACE</a> interface by issuing an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551687">IRP_MN_QUERY_INTERFACE</a> request to its physical device object (PDO) on the PCI bus.
 This request must be made from IRQL = PASSIVE_LEVEL.
 In this request, the driver must  set the <i>InterfaceType</i> parameter to GUID_PCI_VIRTUALIZATION_INTERFACE.</p>

 ## -requirements
 <table>